emberjs/rfcs/text/0779-first-class-component-templates.md

 2. When discussing use of values from `ENV`, instead of providing a getter on a backing class, start by creating a `TOKEN` constant in module scope, and show that it is available to access in the template.
 In the following section, which shows args being used in the template, simply use that `TOKEN` value in the template directly, `access_token={{TOKEN}}`.

-3. When refactoring to use a getter for `src`, use the value as `${TOKEN}`.
-Note explicitly how there is a symmetry between JS and templates: you can use whichever approach is clearer for a given context.

 ##### Reusable Components

-This section provides is an opportunity to show how useful it can be to introduce local functions.
+This section provides us an opportunity to show how useful it can be to introduce local functions.
 The code samples here currently use a backing class, but they only do so to provide a home for getters which provide an encoded URI for the Mapbox token and derive the `src` from the arguments.

 (I will provide this example in full here in part because it shows powerfully the pedagogical value of this RFC!)